expertstack-studios/ios-securepstncall-sdk/README.md

 }
 ```

-## Register Push Notification Token
+f.
 In your app's AppDelegate, add the following code to register the push notification token with the SecureCall SDK:

 ```swift